karekoho/json/README.md

 ```
 or download and extract the zip archive.

-Go to the root of the repository and run:
+Go to the root of the repository, make sure that you are on banch `master`

+and run commands:
 ```
 cmake .
+make
 make install
 ```
 If you want the cmake and compilation output to go to a different directory,